locustio/locust/docs/installation.rst

 Installing Locust on MacOS
 -------------------------

-The following is currently the shortest path to installing gevent on OS X using Homebrew.
+The following is currently the shortest path to installing gevent on MacOS using Homebrew.

 #.
 Install `Homebrew <http://mxcl.github.com/homebrew/>`_.
 #.
 Install libev (dependency for gevent)::